PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

   <strong>Figure 11.
 The GSEA Pre-ranked tab.</strong> Select 'Tools' in the menu dropdown, then 'GseaPreranked' to bring up the 'Run Gsea on a Pre-Ranked gene list' tab.
 </div>

+- Required fields
-1. Gene sets database
+  - Gene sets database
+    - Click the ellipsis and wait a few moments for a dialog to pop up
+    - Navigate to 'Gene matrix (local gmx/gmt)' (click arrow along top)
-  - `Human_GOBP_AllPathways_no_GO_iea_October_01_2016_symbol.gmt`
+    - Select `Human_GOBP_AllPathways_no_GO_iea_October_01_2016_symbol.gmt`
-2. Collapse dataset to gene symbols
+  - Collapse dataset to gene symbols
     - False
+- Basic fields
-3. Analysis name
+  - Analysis name
     - Choose a name for this run
-4. Save results in this folder
+  - Save results in this folder
     - location where you wish to house your GSEA results

 <hr/>